LeanderKafemann/buttonpad/README.md

 ButtonPad lets you declare a grid of buttons, labels, and text boxes using a compact, CSV-like layout string and control it with simple Python callbacks.
 It’s built on the Tkinter standard library and works on Windows, macOS, and Linux.
 On macOS, it can optionally use tkmacosx for better button color support.

+Key features:
-• Pure-Python, no custom widgets to learn — just layout + callbacks
+• Pure-Python, no custom widget subclasses you must learn — just layout + callbacks
-• CSV-like layout string with auto-merge of identical adjacent cells
+• CSV-like layout string with auto-merge of identical adjacent cells (blank/whitespace-only lines are ignored)
-• Per-cell click handlers, hover enter/exit, and tooltips
+• Per-cell click handlers plus hover enter/exit callbacks and tooltips
-• Keyboard mapping for triggering cells
+• Global key mapping AND per-button hotkeys (BPButton.hotkey)
+• Optional status bar (set/get via pad.status_bar) with color customization
+• Optional menubar definition with automatic accelerator binding
 • Easy runtime updates and direct element access via pad[x, y]
 • Adjustable per-column/row sizing, gaps, margin, and resizable windows
 • Re-exports pymsgbox dialogs: alert, confirm, prompt, password
+• Non-rectangular layouts are detected and warned about with row cell counts

 ## Quick start